I know what I am supposed to think.

 There’s not a lot of enthusiasm for it amongst South African adults, though.
 Some bemoan it as another vulgar Americanism, others as some kind of satanic infiltration.

 I can certainly understand the complaint about Halloween being yet another example of trashy American culture.
 A lot of how we view Halloween comes from horror films or TV shows.
 It just seems like a macabre, sugary waste of time.
 In that sense, it is a bit similar to modern Christmas.
 You buy stuff and get tired.
 But like Christmas, there’s a kernel of great, even holy, meaning in this strange festival that is still worth celebrating.
-Continue reading
+Keep reading

 The sins of Donald Trump are obvious.